 Cricut Iron-On Vinyl — I used:

-Cricut Iron-On Cut Files – Download for FREE on TEMPLATES page
+Cricut Iron-On Cut Files – Download for FREE on the Cricut Downloads page

 FYI: Bag finished dimensions are 1″ less than the bag pieces in width and the same height as the bag piece, including the bottom gusset.